7.0 Safe Chemical Use

 - Consider all substances of unknown toxicity to be toxic until proven otherwise.

 - Promptly clean up all chemicals spills regardless whether the chemical is considered hazardous or nonhazardous.
 When cleaning up spills, remember to clean up any splashes that may have occurred on the sides of cabinets and doors in the immediate area.

 - When working in cold rooms, keep all toxic and flammable substances tightly closed as cold rooms have recirculated atmospheres.

 - Be aware of the potential asphyxiation hazard when using cryogenic materials and compressed gases in confined areas such as cold rooms and environmental chambers.
 If necessary, install an oxygen monitor/oxygen deficiency alarm and/or toxic gas monitor before working with these materials in confined areas.
-Contact EH&S at 255-8200 for more assistance.
+Contact EHS at 607-255-8200 for more assistance.

 - Do not eat, drink, chew gum, or apply cosmetics in areas where hazardous chemicals are being used.

 - Keep all food and drink out of refrigerators and freezers used to store chemicals.
 Refrigerators used to store chemicals should be labeled as “Chemicals Only – No Food”.
 Refrigerators used to store food should be labeled as “Food Only – No Chemicals”.
 You can download these and other free labels at the EHS Signs and Labels webpage.